Application-Specific Help

 -

-Once installed, open VSCode
+Once installed, open VS Code

 - Use the menu to open a new CMD prompt terminal (not PowerShell or Bash).